cuky23/puppet-module-cdgo/README.md

 This module is based on the gitlab project for puppet goci,  full credit to https://github.com/michaeltchapman/puppet-gocd for inspiring this update.

 I have put more abstraction around getting versions of software out to heira and this version is just dropped into modules.
-I will on all the tests stuff one day.  feel free to use the code examples, feedback welcome.
+Feel free to use the code examples, feedback welcome.

 ```
 class {"gocd":} or include gocd